Updated: Mar 21

 This years “best view point” which made the most sense coming and going from Massapequa was Domino Park, Brooklyn.

-This is a 5 acre park in the Williamsburg neighborhood of Brooklyn which used to be the Domino Sugar Refinery.
+This 5 acre park in the Williamsburg neighborhood of Brooklyn used to be the Domino Sugar Refinery.
 This is a great discovery for us having never been there.
 In fact it only opened in June 2018, a month before this occasion.
 So everything was clean and fresh!
 We found this park with a beautiful walkway and so much to do.
 Running along the river it provides scenic views of the city, the most fun playground ever for smaller kids fountains, beach volleyball, bocce court, and fields for sporting.
 Whereas the last time we watched fireworks we were under the Brooklyn Bridge, this time we were under the Williamsburg Bridge.
 We could see the Brooklyn Bridge behind it creating a beautiful back drop.
 I was happy.

 Before settling in and finding our spot we walked around and explored the area.
 Of course we got some street hot dogs, we walked through some really pretty gardens, and just wandered around a little.
 Passing rows of shops we went into a bookstore to check it out along with a few other little boutiques.
 We also got some Italian ice on the side of the road.
 We had to wait in line to get into the park so once we got in we were staying!
 The police were there checking bags of those coming in and so the line moved slowly.
 They didn't even let people enter until 6:00.
 The line was long when we got in it, and extended for blocks.